fonsecaeli/javafx-messenger/README.md

     Amanda O'Neal
 4. After you are authenticated by the Server you can connect to other users by user name, just enter the user name you want to connect to and a new chat session will open.
 If the other user is connected you will be able to chat back and forth
+5. If the person you are trying to communicate with is not online then your messages will not be process and you will receive a message informing you that the other client is not online.

+Known Bugs:
+If you are in a chat with someone who is offline, and then you close chat window and then connect back to the same person a StreamCorruptedException is thrown.
+After this point the program is in a bad state.
+I have not figured out how to fix this bug yet so at the moment I am letting the Exception to be thrown.
+Users will have to restart the program in order to begin chatting again